okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

     See [Generate an instance for testing](#generate-an-instance-for) to create instances for your current submission.
     > **Note:** There's a maximum of five active app instances allowed in a Developer Edition org.
 Deactivate any instances that you don't need for testing.

+1. Test your integration protocol:

-1. Click **Add to Tester** for each required test instance.
-See [Add to Tester](#add-to-tester).
-The required tests appear for each test instance.
-1. Run your tests from the OIN Submission Tester.
+    * For SSO testing, click **Add to Tester** for each required test instance.
+See [Add to Tester](#add-to-tester).<br> The required tests appear for each test instance.
+Run your tests from the OIN Submission Tester.
 See [OIN Submission Tester](#oin-submission-tester).
+If you have errors, see [Failed tests](#failed-tests) to resolve the issues.

+    * For SCIM testing, see [Test your SCIM integration](#test-your-scim-integration) for all the test requirements.

 1. [Submit your integration](#submit-your-integration) if all your tests passed.
-If you have errors, see [Failed tests](#failed-tests) to resolve the issues.

 ### Update integration considerations